skynet-im/skynet/protocol.md

 ```

 ### **0x29** DeviceList ![networkDown] ###
-The device list packet is sent by the server to the clients loopback channel with `MessageFlags.Unencrypted` and `PersistenceMode.KeepLast`.
+The device list packet is sent by the server to the client's loopback channel with `MessageFlags.Unencrypted` and `PersistenceMode.KeepLast`.
 With this data the client can inform the user after a new login.
 ```vpsl
 @message Loopback Unencrypted
 {UInt16 Sessions <Int64 SessionId><DateTime CreationTime><ShortString ApplicationIdentifier>}